khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-release-process.md

   - Enhancements - Improvements to everything from leveraging Figma features to component, workflow, and documentation.
 Breaking changes can also be due to an enhancement.
   - Changes - Neutral or breaking changes and deprecation mentions.
 Also consider mentioning deprecations that will happen in the next release.
   - Fixes - Squashing bugs, errors, or otherwise broken items.
-- Use a simple present (implied subject) when adding to the release notes.
+- Use the simple present tense with an implied subject when adding to the release notes.
 This will help the notes feel concise and relevant.
 For example:
   - Adds [itemName].
   - Fixes [itemName].
   - Changes [itemName].